 If you are receiving Social Security and Medicare simultaneously, your Part B premium will automatically be deducted from your monthly Social Security benefit.
 However, if you’re still waiting to draw Social Security you will receive a bill from the Center for Medicare and Medicaid Services on a quarterly basis.

-If you’re having a hard time understanding the difference between Social Security and Medicare, or how they work, our licensed Medicare insurance consultants are here to help.
+If you’re having a hard time understanding the difference between Social Security and Medicare, or how they work, our Licensed Insurance Consultants are here to help.
 From navigating if the information you receive regarding these programs is legitimate, to making the right Medicare enrollment decisions for you, Grace Agency is ready to meet your needs with a kinder and gentler approach to the world of Medicare insurance and there are never any fees for any of our services.